 If you would like to seek a second opinion from a different Practice, do discuss this with us as we are often able to recommend a specialist for difficult or complicated cases.
 Such referrals can usually be arranged easily and at short notice.
 We will usually speak to the specialist Practice first and then ask you to ring them directly to arrange an appointment at your convenience.
 Meanwhile, a referral letter together will all relevant clinical history, radiographs and laboratory findings will be e-mailed to the Referral Practice so that no duplication of work is carried out.
 Clients referred to another Practice are responsible for making payments to that Practice directly and Shipston Veterinary Centre Ltd is not liable for any costs incurred at a different Practice.

 Shipston Veterinary Centre will contact you either by text, e-mail, card, letter, or telephone in order to advise you of your pet's upcoming healthcare treatments, including annual vaccinations.

 Whilst we make every effort to send out reminders for your pet's healthcare, these are provided as a complimentary service and the responsibility to keep them up to date remains with you.
-In particular, please be aware that PETS passports require rabies vaccination boosters so please keep a personal record of when this is due.
+In particular, please be aware that animal health certificates for travel are the responsibility of the owner to arrange.
 Shipston Veterinary Centre Ltd accepts no liability for any loss, damages or costs which may result from the failure of a client receiving any reminder.